DylanCore13/ticket-lifecycle/README.md

-- On the back end, Jane is working with the Systems Administrative Team to resolve the issue.
+- On the back end, John is working with the Systems Administrative Team to resolve the issue.

 - Once the issue is resolved, head back to the ticket and update the end user.
-  - Response text box: Jerry from System Engineering found and connected a failed load balancer.
+  - Response text box: DylCor from System Networking found and connected a failed load balancer.
 Mobile banking should be back up.
   - Ticket Status: Resolved
 - Select Post Reply
 - Since it has been resolved, the ticket should now be on the Closed tab.